Battle of the Pusan Perimeter: North Korean crossing

 US Navy Corpsman treats US Marine casualty from the front line of the battle, August 17.

 On the night of August 5–6, 800 KPA soldiers began wading across the river at the Ohang ferry site, 3.5 mi south of Pugong-ni and west of Yongsan, carrying light weapons and supplies over their heads or on rafts.
 A second force attempted to cross the river further north but met with resistance and fell back.
 On the morning of August 6, the KPA attacked in an attempt to penetrate the lines to Yongsan.
 This caught the Americans, who were expecting an attack from further north, by surprise and drove them back, and the KPA captured a large amount of American equipment.
 The attack threatened to split the American lines and disrupt supply lines to the north.

-Despite American counterattacks, the KPA were able to continue pressing forward and take Cloverleaf Hill and Oblong-ni Ridge, critical terrain astride the main road in the bulge area.
+Despite American counterattacks, the KPA were able to continue pressing forward and take Cloverleaf Hill and Obong-ni Ridge, critical terrain astride the main road in the bulge area.
 By August 10 the entire KPA 4th Division was across the river and beginning to move south, outflanking the American lines.
 The next day, scattered KPA elements attacked Yongsan.
 The KPA forces repeatedly attacked US lines at night, when American soldiers were resting and had greater difficulty resisting.